Bharadwaj6903/Machine_Learning/README.md

 # Machine_Learning
-# this is a basic flas app
+# this is a basic flask  app